Midterm and hourly exams

-Your instructor will confirm the location of your exam since it may be held in a different room from the class meetings.
+Your instructor confirms the location of your exam since it may be held in a different room from the class meetings.

-If you sit for your final exam and are unable to complete it for any reason you will be assigned a failing grade (E), or zero, for the incomplete portion of the exam.
-You will not be allowed to complete the exam at another time or appeal for a make-up exam.
+If you sit for your final exam and are unable to complete it for any reason you are assigned a failing grade (E), or zero, for the incomplete portion of the exam.
+You are not allowed to complete the exam at another time or appeal for a make-up exam.

-You will be assigned an E for the final exam if you attend the final exam and do not submit a bluebook or exam sheet.
+You are assigned an E for the final exam if you attend the final exam and do not submit a bluebook or exam sheet.

-If you do not take your final exam and did not withdraw from the course by the withdrawal deadline you will be assigned a failing grade for the final exam.
+If you do not take your final exam and did not withdraw from the course by the withdrawal deadline you are assigned a failing grade for the final exam.

-Instructors who teach online courses may choose to give the class an on-line final exam or a proctored final exam.
-See online exams for more information.
+Instructors who teach online courses may choose to give the class an online final exam or a proctored final exam.

 Call your instructor immediately if you miss the deadline for submitting a take-home exam.
 You may be required to appeal for a proctored make-up exam or request an extension-of-time (EXT) grade and submit a new take-home exam, or you may be assigned a failing grade for the final exam depending on your instructor’s policy for take-home exams.